perrypei0319/tiny-gpu/README.md

 Since threads are processed in parallel, tiny-gpu assumes that all threads "converge" to the same program counter after each instruction - which is a naive assumption for the sake of simplicity.

-In real GPUs, individual threads can branch to different PCs, causing **branch divergence** where a group of threads threads initially being processed together has to split out into separate execution.
+In real GPUs, individual threads can branch to different PCs, causing **branch divergence** where a group of threads initially being processed together has to split out into separate execution.

 # ISA